Our Mission

 “I volunteered with Haiti-Now for more than a year.
 The CEO was dedicated and passionate about the cause.
 He inspired me to be a person that valued the cause and strive to make a difference in the lives of the Restavek children.”

-We are now fundraising to build the Housing & Learning Center, a purpose-built facility we plan to construct in three phases.
+We plan to build a purpose-built facility in three phases.
 The facility will incorporate housing, education, mental health support, and business incubation.
+These programs will provide opportunities for self-empowerment and a transition out of extreme poverty and Restavek.

 Please donate or raise money to fund the Housing & Learning Center for girls in domestic servitude.